Elkip/Elkip/README.md

 I am a data scientist with full stack experience currently working on my Master’s degree in Biostatistics at the Boston University School of Public Health in pursuit of working in public health research.
-I'm interested in the application of big data and machine learning techniques to study autoimmune diseases.

  [![Elkip's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=Elkip&layout=compact)](https://github.com/anuraghazra/github-readme-stats)